dunbar-brett/shelly_personal_web/shelly-readme.txt

 In the .js file find the entry with the image you're removing.
 Make sure to delete it from { to }, including the comma.

-Descrese the ids by 1 of all the entries after the one you just deleted.
+Decrease the ids by 1 of all the entries after the one you just deleted.

 ********************
 WHEN YOU'RE FINISHED